 VfB

-Stuttgart, or Verein für Bewegungsspiele Stuttgart to use their full title, is one of the most prominent football
+Stuttgart, or Verein für Bewegungsspiele Stuttgart, to give their full title, is one of the most prominent football

 origins can be traced to the formation of Stuttgarter Fußballverein on the 9th